 Indian mushroom bhaji is probably the easiest Indian dish that I know of!
-It’s so simple and quick to make, uses very basic ingredients and full of flavour!
-Make it in just 10-15 minutes, and you’ll have a wonderful Indian dish ready to be enjoyed.
+It’s so simple and quick to make, uses very basic ingredients and full of flavor!
+Make it in just 10-15 minutes, and you’ll have a wondferful Indian dish ready to be enjoyed.

 Last year, my husband and I moved to Cardiff.
 And near our house, there’s a family-run Indian supermarket and cafe/restaurant that we have been going to frequently.
 They serve the most delicious Indian curries, potato dosas, idlis, thali dishes, and desserts.
 And this mushroom bhaji quickly became a favourite after we first tried it!
 We asked the lady that cooks there about the recipe, and she quickly explained the ingredients to us and how to make it.

 We wrote the ingredients down and went home to experiment with the recipe.
 It came out very similar to what is served at the restaurant, and we’ve been making it quite often.
 In fact, it’s one of our go-to vegan dishes when we have mushrooms in the fridge and want something quickly.
-We just eat it with some garlic naan bread.
+We just eat it with some garlic naan bread and crispy onion bhaji with a cooling cucumber-mint raita.
 So good!

 Mushroom Bhaji Ingredients

 The ingredients needed are so simple, and you probably already have everything in your kitchen if you have mushrooms.
 You will need: